 What to Eat to Prevent, Treat and Reduce Symptoms of UTIs

 Because UTIs, like any runaway bacterial infection, can also lead to sepsis, a dangerous condition where the bacteria enters the bloodstream and travels to other parts of the body, it's important to recognize the symptoms and seek medical attention.
-In Clinton's case, any sepsis is especially dangerous for a 75-year-old with a history of heart problems since the worry is the infection will spread to the heart or lining of the heart, further weakening the organ.

 When an infection starts in the urinary tract, it often goes undetected until it bursts into the bloodstream or surrounding tissue, and since bacteria can double every eight hours, it's sound to seek medical treatment early and also eat certain foods known to help prevent, treat and reduce the symptoms of UTIs.

 Urinary tract infections (UTIs) are the most common outpatient infections in the US affecting 50 to 60 percent of women at some point in their life.
-While common among young women aged 14 to 26, UTIs are most prevalent among older people and the risk increases with age.
+While common among young women aged 14 to 26, UTIs are most prevalent among older people, and the risk increases with age.

 According to a new study published in The Journal of Urology which looked at focus groups of women with recurrent UTIs, women are frustrated with the medical profession for not addressing their concerns — being unhappy with the limited management options for the painful condition and apprehensive about the adverse effects of antibiotic treatment.
 The study concluded that doctors need to provide more options for the prevention of, and management of, UTIs to better empower their patients who get them.

-UTIs and antibiotics
+UTIs and Antibiotics

 While antibiotics treat UTIs effectively, some women find that they cause side effects and can actually lead to other infections such as yeast infections.
 Antibiotics work by killing the bacteria that's causing the UTI, but they also wipe out other beneficial bacteria in the body.
 Research suggests antibiotics are major disruptors of the gut microbiome – leaving it with less beneficial or diverse bacteria.
 The immune system is largely governed by the microbiome, so if gut bacteria gets disrupted you may be at more risk of other types of infections.
 Common side effects of antibiotics are nausea, diarrhea, and yeast infection.